Eight Factors Adding to the ROI on Fleet Leasing

 A Penske truck lease can provide value in several ways, ranging from fixed, predictable monthly costs to reduced admin costs for the fleet.
-To help customers calculate the cost-benefit analysis on a lease, Stephen Beels, senior learning and development consultant for Penske Truck Leasing, shared eight areas that can create value for private fleets entering into a lease.
+To help customers calculate the cost-benefit analysis on a lease, Stephen Beels, executive accounts business development manager at Penske Truck Leasing, shared eight areas that can create value for private fleets entering into a lease.

 Leasing creates predictable fleet costs, particularly surrounding maintenance issues that can create unknowns for private fleets.
-Leasing also allows Penske customers to pay zero or little cash up front.
-When financing the purchase of a truck, buyers are typically required to place a down payment of anywhere between 10 and 20 percent of the purchase price of the vehicle.
+Leasing also allows Penske customers to pay zero or little cash upfront.
+When financing the purchase of a truck, buyers are typically required to place a down payment of anywhere between 10 and 20% of the purchase price of the vehicle.
 “With the present value of money and inflation, that is a big factor contributing to the ROI,” Beels said.

 Penske’s comprehensive maintenance program for full-service leases also improves customer uptime.
 Thorough preventive maintenance minimizes the risk of over-the-road breakdowns.
 And, in the event a breakdown does occur, Penske offers 24/7 roadside assistance and can provide a replacement vehicle if needed.
 The rapid response saves drivers time and keeps freight moving.
 It also eliminates unknown expenses associated with towing, over-the-road repairs and lodging for drivers, not to mention customer service issues that would arise from missing a delivery.

-Penske’s record keeping surrounding the servicing and maintenance of vehicles as well as vehicle specifications can aid fleets in the event of a DOT audit.
+Penske’s record keeping surrounding the servicing and maintenance of vehicles as well as vehicle specifications can aid fleets in the event of a Department of Transportation (DOT) audit.
 The information is easily accessible to customers, which saves time.
 What’s more, the average DOT fine exceeds $8,000 and an out-of-service cost can average $375 plus a fine.

 Reduced Administrative Work